llpk79/TenThousand/README.md

 Text based dice game you can play with your friends and, if you wish, the feindishly good Digital Overloard.

-Scoring and game rules are outlined thouroughly in the game.
+Scoring and game rules are outlined thoroughly in the game.
 The basics are:
 - Roll dice and keep at least one die per roll to keep your turn going.
 - You are allowed to keep 1's and 5's, along with a few special combinations.
   - Any three or more of a kind in one throw.